JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 It covers memory fencing, warp shuffle and reduction operations, and vectorized memory access, and does so across CUDA, ROCm, and Metal backends.
 The package is aimed at library developers rather than end users: it fills the gap between high-level kernel abstractions and the raw hardware intrinsics that performance-critical GPU code sometimes requires.

+[OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) provides a comprehensive Julia interface to the OpenCL standard, which targets GPUs, FPGAs, DSPs, and multicore CPUs from a single API.
+The package supports both traditional OpenCL C kernels and native Julia functions compiled to SPIR-V, making it the most broadly portable of the hardware-specific backends.
+It is a practical choice when targeting hardware not covered by the other backends, or when writing code that needs to run on a wide variety of devices.
+Through [PoCL](https://github.com/pocl/pocl), it also provides a way of running GPU kernels on the CPU.

+[Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl) wraps the Vulkan graphics and compute API, generating bindings automatically from the official Vulkan specification with minimal overhead over the underlying C interface.
+Where OpenCL.jl offers portability at the cost of abstraction, Vulkan provides explicit, low-overhead control over GPU resources.
+The package hasn't reached 1.0 yet but is maintained and considered stable.
+It serves as a low-level foundation for higher-level graphics and compute work in Julia, and is rather meant for developers.

 ### High-level kernels

 Several packages build on lower-level primitives to provide ready-made parallel algorithms.